dev-sys-do/sealci/docs/arch/monitor.md

 ## How

 **Set Up the Git Repository:**
-In the CLI, you can launch the monitoring while giving the following parameters:
+In the CLI, depending of the arguments, you can launch one or several monitors while giving the following parameters:

 - `--config`: The path to the configuration file
 - `--event`: The type of event to listen to (`commit`, `pull_request`, or `*` for all possibilities)